suiGn/v.path/README.md

 npm i v.path
 ```

-## **What is v.path?**

 A storage system that manages and tracks memory path usage on a network.

 It applies memory management methods similar to those used in individual computers to the network as a whole.

 The encryption and decryption of information are based on the specific path and credentials it is serving.

-Here are some key points about the v path and memory allocations:
+Here are some key points about the v.path and memory allocations:

 - **Memory Path Usage:** **v.path** keeps track of the usage and allocation of memory paths on the network.
 It provides a centralized system for managing and organizing memory resources across different nodes.
 - **Memory Management Methods:** **v.path** applies memory management techniques, such as allocation, deallocation, and garbage collection, to optimize the utilization of memory paths within the network.
 This helps ensure efficient resource allocation and prevents memory leaks or fragmentation.